 The majority of nuclear engineers work full time, and about 1 in 3 work more than 40 hours per week.
 Their schedules may vary with the industries in which they work.

-Employment of nuclear engineers is projected to show little or no change over the next ten years.
+Employment of nuclear engineers is projected to decline 13 percent over the next ten years.
 Traditionally, utilities that own or build nuclear power plants have employed the greatest number of nuclear engineers.
 However, utilities often are opting for cheaper natural gas in power generation.
 In addition, the increasing viability of renewable energy is putting economic pressure on traditional nuclear power generation.

 Job prospects are expected to be relatively limited.
 Openings should stem from operating extensions being granted to older nuclear power plants.
 Those with training in developing fields, such as nuclear medicine, should have better prospects.